osm-nz/linz-address-import/SPEC.md

     //    standard geojson geometries.
     {
       "type": "Feature",
-      "id": "abc", // for create, you don't specify an OSM ID, so this ID is just any unique string.
+      "id": "r-1", // for create, you don't specify an OSM ID, so this ID is just any unique string.
       "geometry": {
         "type": "GeometryCollection",
         "geometries": []